mattdavis90/hantek-wave-viewer/wavefiles/README.md

 30_6     |       On, 2V,0V |       Off,2V,0V | 200u,   0  |  Ch1,2V | Either edge - No change  |   8348
 30_7     |       On, 2V,0V |       Off,2V,0V | 200u,   0  |  Ch1,2V | Normal mode - No change  |   8348
 30_8     |       On, 2V,0V |       Off,2V,0V | 200u,   0  |  Ch1,2V | 16ns holdoff - No change |   8348

-From this it can be seen that there is a consistent 348 Bytes.
-This looks to be a header.
-Further inspection of the larger files shows that it is actually 344 Bytes header with a 4 Byte footer (constant 0x78563412 - which looks to little-endian).
-Also of note is that the scope is set to 4000 samples and the file grows by 8000 Bytes per channel, indicating `16-bit signed integer` as the data type.
-I used [Kaitai Struct](https://kaitai.io) to analyse the files and mark the various bytes in the header that aligned to the parameters that I had changes.
-The `ksy` file is available in the [repo](https://github.com/mattdavis90/hantek-wave-viewer/blob/master/hantek_wave_viewer/parser/hantek.ksy).
-From this file Kaitai generates a Python parser and I can build the oscilloscope viewer using matplotlib.